 Let’s start off with the basics.
 In order to measure your users’ experience with your Apdex score you first have to monitor their interaction with your website or application, obvious enough right?
 That’s where RUM comes in.

-So you may be asking yourself, how exactly do I begin to measure the level of satisfaction of my users when they interact with my website or application?
+You may be asking yourself, how exactly do I begin to measure the level of satisfaction of my users when they interact with my website or application?
 Let’s take a look at one of the key features of Real User Monitoring that will help you get the most out of your RUM solution: Apdex.

 Application Performance Index, or Apdex, is a measurement of your users’ level of satisfaction based on the response time of request(s) when interacting with your website or application.